-Six members, one from from each respective area within the county, were elected by the Referee Development Manager to join the RYC.
-Hampshire are fortunate enough to have two representatives on the RA-FA Youth Council; they were also invited to join the group.
+Six members, one from each respective area within the county, were elected by the Referee Development Manager to join the Referee Youth Council (RYC) Hampshire are fortunate enough to have two representatives on the RA-FA Youth Council; they were also invited to join the group.
 The council is completed by two young members of the Hampshire FA Referee Development Team; the County Referees Appointments Coordinator and the Youth Referees Coordinator, who is also acting as Chairman for the first year.

 All meetings have a strong emphasis towards the development of youth referees.
 Constitutional matters are dealt with outside of RYC meetings, meaning that time spent together is purely driven towards the benefit of referees.